tdongsi/tdongsi.github.io/source/_posts/2016-05-02-git-allow-empty-when-squashing.markdown

 Using `git rebase --continue` does not work as expected: it does not squash three commits into one.

-After some Google searching, it turns out that message comes from `git commit --amend`, which is called by `git rebase` to handle the squash.
+After some Google searching, it turns out that the above error message comes from `git commit --amend`, which is delegated by `git rebase` to handle the squash.
 When the message says "repeat your command", it means repeating the `git commit --amend` command, something would never occurs to us.
-Therefore, the right thing to do here is repeat and continue with the interactive rebase session:
+Therefore, the right thing to do here is repeat `commit` and continue with the interactive rebase session:

 ``` plain
 $ git commit --amend --allow-empty